purchase-with-purpose/website/src/docs/index.md

 `src/data/`

-Contains methods that allow getting, setting and subscribing to specific pieces of application data during runtime and/or the build pipeline.
+Methods for getting, setting and subscribing to data.

-Due to the content-driven nature of PWP, there is very little runtime data fetching and/or mutation.
-Most data is retrieved dynamically via HTTP from the [Contentful](https://www.contentful.com/) CMS instance when building/rebuilding the site.
+Due to the content-driven nature of PWP, there is almost no fetching and/or mutation during runtime.
+Most data is retrieved dynamically via HTTP from the [Contentful](https://www.contentful.com/) CMS instance during building/rebuilding the site, and fed directly to `view` templates.

 ---